FlexMeasures/flexmeasures/documentation/host/data.rst

 .. code-block:: bash

-   $ sudo apt-get install postgresql-12
+   $ sudo apt-get install postgresql-12  # replace 12 with the version available in your packages
    $ pip install psycopg2-binary